Modern Slavery Statement

 We are committed to continuously improving our efforts to prevent modern slavery and human trafficking.
 Over the next 12 months we will:

-- review our policies and procedures to ensure they remain effective and aligned with industry practice and legal requirements.
+- regularly review our policies and procedures to ensure they remain effective and aligned with industry practice and legal requirements.

 Approval